tekeinhor/mlops/docs/discussion.md

 # Going further

-Here are some elements where we could have gone further.
+Here are some points where we could have gone further.
 ## Software Eng Improvements
 - Dockerize training: packaging the training in docker
 - Register a database to MLFlow .